-(b) making arrangements to discuss with management or the entity's legal counsel the reasons for the lack of, or limitation in, a response.

-Aus A8.8 Due to the following circumstances it may be difficult to either obtain a response to a letter of enquiry or be provided with information about litigation and claims from the entity's legal counsel:

-- If the entity is involved in litigation, or litigation is (a) anticipated or contemplated, relevant information about legal matters may be subject to legal professional privilege.
+- (a) requesting management to contact the entity's legal counsel to either seek a complete answer to the original request, or an explanation for the lack of, or limitation in, a response, which ought to be sent directly to the auditor; or - (b) making arrangements to discuss with management or the entity's legal counsel the reasons for the lack of, or limitation in, a response. - Aus A8.8 Due to the following circumstances it may be difficult to either obtain a response to a letter of enquiry or be provided with information about litigation and claims from the entity's legal counsel: - (a) If the entity is involved in litigation, or litigation is anticipated or contemplated, relevant information about legal matters may be subject to legal professional privilege.
 Disclosure of this information in the letter of enquiry, directly to the auditor for the purposes of the audit of the entity's financial report, is not privileged.
-This may cause legal professional privilege attaching to the entity's communications with its legal counsel to be compromised, as information in the letter of enquiry might become discoverable in litigation proceedings. - Factors influencing the outcome of a legal matter may sometimes not be within the legal counsel's competence to judge, for example where there is no relevant or historical experience of the entity or other entities in similar matters, or where the litigation is at an early stage.

-Due to material uncertainties, the entity's legal counsel may be unable to form a conclusion to corroborate management's representations regarding outstanding litigation and claims.
+This may cause legal professional privilege attaching to the entity's communications with its legal counsel to be compromised, as information in the letter of enquiry might become discoverable in litigation proceedings. - (b) Factors influencing the outcome of a legal matter may sometimes not be within the legal counsel's competence to judge, for example where there is no relevant or historical experience of the entity or other entities in similar matters, or where the litigation is at an early stage. - (c) Due to material uncertainties, the entity's legal counsel may be unable to form a conclusion to corroborate management's representations regarding outstanding litigation and claims. - Aus A8.9 Where the auditor has not obtained sufficient appropriate audit evidence as to a material financial report assertion regarding litigation and claims, under ASA 330 (Revised and Redrafted), the auditor needs to consider whether alternative audit procedures can provide further audit evidence.
+Alternative audit procedures may include: